spryker/spryker-docs/_includes/scos/dev/front-end-development/zed/202304.0/overriding-webpack-js-scss-for-zed-on-project-level.md

-To override or expand core JS, SCSS, and TWIG files, you need to expand the `oryx-for-zed` building system with an additional config:
+To override or expand core JS, SCSS, you need to expand the `oryx-for-zed` building system with an additional config:

 * To adjust the Webpack config and create aliases for core modules, see [Webpack](#webpack).
 * To create a new entry point and file naming and extend core JS files and path for entry points, see [JS](#js).